oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-admin-client/bidirectional-data-replication-using-admin-client.md

 ## Task 5: Delete the Bidirectional Replication Setup

-   It's essential to delete the setup to be able to test the same feature using the OBEY commands within the same environment.
+   After testing the active-active bidirectional scenario, you must remove this replication setup so that you can test other topologies and environments available in this system.

+   To delete this environment, use the `delete_replication_activeactive_adminclient.sh`.
 You can also use this script to test and delete data replication environments in your own test enviornment.

    To delete the setup: